ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is optional. </dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>The number of times to rerun an instance of this jobrun before the jobrun is marked as failed.
-An array index of a jobrun is rerun when it gives an exit code other than zero.
+<dd>The number of times to rerun an instance of this job run before the job run is marked as failed.
+An array index of a job run is rerun when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
-<dd>The length of time in seconds to wait for the instances of this jobrun to complete.
-If this option is not specified, this jobrun is performed asynchronously.
+<dd>The length of time in seconds to wait for the instances of this job run to complete.
+If this option is not specified, this job run is performed asynchronously.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 </dl>